KMVarma/BitterSweetMusic/README.md

 ## Introduction

 BitterSweet Music is an Amazon Alexa skill that plays songs that enhance either the bitter or sweet tastes in the food that a user is eating.
-The user tells Alexa what they are eating and Alexa will identify the ingredients in the food, allow the user to choose one, and play a song that either compliments the bitter taste of a bitter ingredient or compliments the sweet taste of a sweet ingredient.
+The user tells Alexa what he/she is eating and Alexa will identify the ingredients in the food, allow the user to choose one, and play a song that either complements the bitter taste of a bitter ingredient or complements the sweet taste of a sweet ingredient.

 ### Music's Affect on Taste

 Multiple studies support tha claim that music and sounds can influence the way that something tastes.
-A prominent researcher on the subject, Oxford psychology professor Charles Spence, in his publiation entitled [THE INFLUENCE OF AUDITORY CUES ON THE PERCEPTION OF, AND RESPONSES TO, FOOD AND DRINK](https://onlinelibrary.wiley.com/doi/abs/10.1111/j.1745-459X.2009.00267.x) claims that high-pitched music is often associated with sweet and sour tastes therefore listening to it while eating will enhance the sweet/sour tastes.
+A prominent researcher on the subject, Oxford psychology professor Charles Spence, in his publiation entitled [The Influence of Auditory Cues on the Perception of, and Responses to, Food and Drink](https://onlinelibrary.wiley.com/doi/abs/10.1111/j.1745-459X.2009.00267.x) claims that high-pitched music is often associated with sweet and sour tastes therefore listening to it while eating will enhance the sweet/sour tastes.
 Low-pitched notes correspond with bitter and umami tastes.

 Other associations are made through other research, and these associations as they relate specifically to bitter and sweet sounds are combined below (these are what BitterSweet Sounds uses to choose songs to classify as sweet or bitter):
 * Sweet: rich tones, upbeat, high-pitched, flute, piano
-* Bitter: deep tnes, low-pitched, sombre, brass
+* Bitter: deep tones, low-pitched, sombre, brass

 A popular application of this research is creating a sound experience in a resturaunt that will compliment the food and make it taste better.